 - In a mixing bowl, whisk together the boiling water, cocoa powder, chocolate chips and espresso powder.

 - Whisk the sugar, sour cream and oil into the mixing bowl, then whisk in the eggs and vanilla.

 - Add the flour mixture and stir with a wooden spoon or rubber scraper until batter is smooth.

 - Divide batter evenly between muffin cups and bake for 18-22 minutes.

 - Let the muffins cool on a wire rack for 10 minutes, then turn from the pan and let cool completely.

 - To make the filling, sprinkle the gelatin over the water in a large microwave-safe bowl and let soften for five minutes.

-- Set aside 1/3 cup of the marshmallow mixture and put it in a pastry bag fitted with a writing tip.
-Alternatively, you can skip setting aside marshmallow mixture and make a small batch of buttercream frosting (see note for directions).
+- Put 1/3 cup of the marshmallow mixture in a pastry bag fitted with a writing tip.
+This will be used to make the swirl on top.
+The rest will be the filling.
+Alternatively, you can skip setting aside some marshmallow mixture and make a small batch of buttercream frosting (see note for directions).

 - To fill the cupcakes, insert the tip of a knife at at 45 degree angle about a ¼ inch from the edge of the cupcake edge.
 Carve out a cone.
 Fill the carved out part with marshmallow cream.
 Trim the tip of the cone and use the top flat part to cap the hole.